Dentures Succasunna

 Smiling man in blue plaid shirt

-Tooth loss can significantly impact your oral health and appearance.
-Even a single missing tooth will lead to many oral health issues that will progress into larger problems.
-Gaps along the arch can cause your remaining teeth to shift towards the gap.
-Once your teeth begin to shift, this leads to a misaligned bite.
-People who have lost teeth are also more prone to receding gums, tooth decay, and gum disease.
-Finally, once a tooth is gone, the underlying jawbone will begin to slowly deteriorate, causing your facial appearance to change by developing drooping skin and sunken cheeks.
-People with untreated tooth loss often look years older than they really are.
+It’s also worth noting that people who have lost teeth are also more prone to receding gums, tooth decay, and gum disease.
+Plus, once a tooth is gone, the underlying jawbone will begin to slowly deteriorate, causing your facial appearance to change by developing drooping skin and sunken cheeks.
+As a result, people with untreated tooth loss often look years older than they really are.

 Types of Dentures